johnentrieri/dnrb/README.md

 ## Setup

-In the root directory of the repository, copy the **TEMPLATE.env** file to a new file named **.env**
+1. In the root directory of the repository, copy the **TEMPLATE.env** file to a new file named **.env**

+2. Go to [Download FFmpeg](https://ffmpeg.org/download.html) to download *ffmpeg* and *ffprobe* binaries for your Windows/Linux distribution and place the items within the */tools/* directory.

-Create a Discord application from the [Discord Developer Portal](https://discord.com/developers/applications) and use Bot Settings option to Build-A-Bot.
+3. Create a Discord application from the [Discord Developer Portal](https://discord.com/developers/applications) and use Bot Settings option to Build-A-Bot.

-Copy the Application ID from the General Information tab and paste into the **.env** file replacing **DISCORD-APPLICATION-ID**
+4. Copy the Application ID from the General Information tab and paste into the **.env** file replacing **DISCORD-APPLICATION-ID**

-Copy the generated Bot Token and paste into the **.env** file replacing **DISCORD-BOT-TOKEN**
+5. Copy the generated Bot Token and paste into the **.env** file replacing **DISCORD-BOT-TOKEN**

-*Development Only:* Open up the Discord Client (ensure Developer Mode is enabled), right click the server that the application will be registered for, Copy ID and paste into  the **.env** file replacing **DISCORD-CHANNEL-ID**
+6. *Development Only:* Open up the Discord Client (ensure Developer Mode is enabled), right click the server that the application will be registered for, Copy ID and paste into  the **.env** file replacing **DISCORD-CHANNEL-ID**

 ## Deploying Commands